earnestt1234/FED3_Viz/Manual.md

 	<img src="img/examples/multipellet.png" width="500">
 </p>

 Multi Pellet Plots are basically Single Pellet Plots, but individual devices are plotted as separate lines.
-As above, either the cumulative amount or binned frequency of pellet retrieval can be plotted.
+As above, either the cumulative amount or binned frequency of pellet retrieval can be plotted (but a frequency plot will use lines instead of bars, as seen in the Single Pellet Plot).

 The only additional setting is **Settings > Individual Pellet Plots > Align multi pellet plots to the same start time**.
 When ticked (as above), pellets will be plotted against the *elapsed time* (since each device started); this prevents shading of dark periods.
 When unticked (default), the *absolute date/time* will be preserved, so FEDs which were recorded at different times will not overlap.